Chris Evans MP

 Over 700 pupils from schools all over Gwent came along to hear from local and national employers about the apprenticeships on offer.

-While the fair was a success and will become an annual fixture, there is still much more we can do to promote apprenticeships.
+While the fair was a success, there is still much more we can do to promote apprenticeships.
 Many small and medium-sized firms are open-minded about offering apprenticeships, but often just need more support and information about how to go about it.

 For those looking for an alternative to university, there should be more advice available.
 I would like to see more schools invite businesses in to talk about the opportunities they have on offer.
 Equally, I want to see companies invite school pupils in to see work in action.